Teragron/docuchat-webui/README.md

 ## Acknowledgements

-This project was built by teragron and is based on the LangChain library created by NLP Odyssey.
+This project was built by Teragron and is based on the LangChain library created by NLP Odyssey.
 The LangChain library provides an easy-to-use interface for natural language processing tasks such as question answering and document similarity search.
 The Gradio library provides a simple way to create web-based interfaces for machine learning models.